EzeBernardine/100daysofcode/100daysR2_7-8-19/SVG.js/README.md

 y2 |   The y position of point 2.

 ## Polyline
 This is used to create a group of connected lines.
-It has on attribute; the `path` which is a list of all the points seperated with a coma
+It has on attribute; the `points` which is a list of all the points seperated with a coma

 attribute | meaning
 --------|---------------
-path | Its a list of points, seperated by a comma.
+points | Its a list of points, seperated by a comma.
 Each point must contain two numbers, an x coordinate and a y coordinate.
 So the list (0,0), (1,1) and (2,2) could be written: "0 0, 1 1, 2 2".

 ```html
   <stye>